umigv/nav_stack/simulation/README.md

 ## Package Dependencies
 - [zed-ros2-wrapper](https://github.com/stereolabs/zed-ros2-wrapper), which simulates our camera.
 - [Velodyne Simulator](https://github.com/ToyotaResearchInstitute/velodyne_simulator), which simulates our LiDAR.
+- [pointcloud_to_laserscan](https://github.com/ros-perception/pointcloud_to_laserscan), which helps convert our LiDAR's point cloud data to laser scan which can then be used for SLAM.
 - If you are not using the official UMARV environment, you should have ROS2 installed by following the tutorial [here](https://docs.ros.org/en/humble/Installation/Alternatives/Ubuntu-Development-Setup.html)

 ## Requirements